Nexusnui/jellyfin-favourites/README.md

 # Important Notice:
 This Script was written before the release of Jellyfin version 9.11.
-It is possible this script will not with versions >= 9.11.
+It is possible this script will not work with versions >= 9.11.